abraham-ukachi/shell-exe/Job9/README.md

 > s'il y a un changement dans le fichier CSV.
 (Pour tester, je vous invite à modifier le fichier à la main).

+Create a script named **accessrights.sh** that from this CSV file, retrieves user \
+information and creates it on your system.
+If the user is an admin, give him/her the \
+role of super user of your system For the following, use cron to allow the script to \
+restart automatically if there is a change in the CSV file.
+(To test, I'd like you to modify the file manually).

 ## Command line usage